-- Contracts Involving Patents, Copyrights or other Proprietary Information
+2. Contracts Involving Patents, Copyrights, or other Proprietary Information

-- The University of Arkansas revises its FCOI policies or procedures in any manner that affects the requirements of investigators;
+A. The university revises its conflict disclosure policies or procedures in any manner that affects the requirements of investigators;

-- An individual is new to the University; or
+B. An individual is new to the university; or

-- The University finds that an individual is not in compliance with the Institution’s FCOI policy or CMP.
+C. The university finds that an individual is not in compliance with institutional policies or an approved CMP.